 1 Smart Build, Inc can edit or change the Terms and Conditions at any time.

-In the case of an emergency, please call 911 and update “1 Smart Build, Inc.” at firstname.lastname@example.org
+In the case of an emergency, please dial 911 and update “1 Smart Build, Inc.” at firstname.lastname@example.org

 Working hours are

-All work will be done up to code & according to design plans.
+All work will be done up to city code & according to design plans.

 The contractor will do all city services.
 (Included permits and appointment, the customer will pay all fees)

 All pricing includes construction materials, labor, and taxes.

 Be advised days of inspections are days off.

 All city inspections (appointments, Delays) will be deducted from the contractor’s working days.